wangzizhe/OptiOrch/docs/ModelicaOrch/Workflow.md

 * `orchestrator.py`: Coordinates the overall workflow.
   * Initializes components, reads data, runs the optimization, and manages the simulation and evaluation loop.
 * `orchestration_wrapper.py`:  Intermediary between MOO4Modelica and the orchestration workflow.
-  * Manages the optimization process using MOO4Modelica, handles optimization results and provides parameter sets for simulation.
+  * Manages the optimization process using MOO4Modelica, handles optimization results, and provides parameter sets for simulation.
 * `orchestration_configurator.py`: Updates configuration based on current status.
   * Prepares and sets parameters for simulation.